georgedoescode/VBCanvas/readme.md

 **Getting `<canvas>` to look great is difficult.
 Making `<canvas>` responsive is even more difficult.
 VBCanvas is here to make it easy.**

-VBCanvas allows you to define a canvas viewBox attribute just like SVG.
+VBCanvas allows you to define a canvas viewBox attribute [just like SVG](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/viewBox).
 Once set, the canvas will automatically position all drawing relative to the viewBox and scale the canvas automatically.
-Blissful!
+Blissful.

 ## Demo